The Plan

 • crimes in areas outside those designated by the Clery Act, but where students and/or employees may be affected.

-The @WVUsafety Twitter account and WVU Safety and Wellness Facebook page will be utilized to communicate these incidents to the community, as well as other channels of communication where necessary.
+The @WVUsafety X account and WVU Safety and Wellness Facebook page will be utilized to communicate these incidents to the community, as well as other channels of communication when necessary.

 RESPONSIBILITIES FOR PHASE II AND PHASE III LEVELS OF CRISIS